Dong-Min Lim

 Dong-Min Lim (born April 14, 1980, in Seoul) is a South Korean classical pianist.
 He and his brother Dong-Hyek Lim won third prize at the XV International Chopin Piano Competition in Warsaw.
 Dong Min Lim studied at the Moscow Conservatory, at the Hochschule für Musik, Theater und Medien Hannover and at Mannes College The New School for Music.

 Childhood

-Unusually for a famous pianist, Lim started playing the piano at the age of nine.
+Lim started playing the piano at the age of nine.
 However, within two years, he had won various competitions in South Korea such as Samick Piano Competition.
 While he was studying in Sun Hwa Arts School with the full scholarship at age 14, he moved to Moscow in 1994 to study at the Tchaikovsky Conservatory in Moscow, with his parents.
 He continued his studies with Professor Lev Naumov.
 Since he was young, he participated in most of the top competitions in Europe.
 At that time, Lim got a message of congratulations by Kim Young-sam, the president of Korea at that moment.